Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-about.en.md

 * GitHub for planning and managing the development of
 * GitHub Pages
 * Tools for creating server builds and deployment of web applications
-2. Team work with Azure DevOps Server (Team Foundation Server)
+2. Team work with Azure DevOps (TFS/VSTS)
-* Familiarity with ALM
+* Familiarity with DevOps
 * Installation and configuration of software
 * Use Azure DevOps
 * Connect to server on Azure, DevOps